jeffcoh23/IdeaBoard/README.md

 # README

-I built this app as a means of exploring Rails 5 as a backend API to be consumed by a React.js front-end.
+I created IdeaBoard, a very simple web app to take notes, to explore using Rails 5 as a backend API to be consumed by a React.js front-end.